2018ik/2018ik.github.io/_wiki/grace.markdown

 ## Background

 Grace is God in His Trinity processed through incarnation, human living, crucifixion, resurrection and ascension to be everything to us.
-Contrary to the popular notion of grace being mere material gifts from God, Grace is God Himself becoming to us our everything in a subjective way.
+Contrary to the popular notion of grace being mere material gifts from God, grace is God Himself becoming our everything in a subjective way, particularly with an emphasis on enjoyment.

 ## Biblical Basis